LumaTeam/Luma3DS/source/fatfs/00readme.txt

-  diskio.h       Common include file for FatFs and disk I/O module. diskio.c       An example of glue function to attach existing disk I/O module to FatFs. integer.h      Integer type definitions for FatFs. option         Optional external modules.
+  diskio.h       Common include file for FatFs and disk I/O module. diskio.c       An example of glue function to attach existing disk I/O module to FatFs. integer.h      Integer type definitions for FatFs. ffunicode.c    Optional Unicode utility functions. ffsystem.c     An example of optional O/S related functions.

   Low level disk I/O module is not included in this archive because the FatFs module is only a generic file system layer and it does not depend on any specific storage device.
-You have to provide a low level disk I/O module written to control the storage device that attached to the target system.
+You need to provide a low level disk I/O module written to control the storage device that attached to the target system.